PraSannaKuMarRedDdy/MSR_Test_Repo/README.md

+**MSR_COSMO Task**
-This is the test repository for creating an infrastructure with Cloud formation
+This is the test repository for creating an infrastructure with Cloud formation and install the packages for using Ansible playbook

 **Deploy the packages using Ansible**